UCI-GDIM31/w0-setup-check-in-Alexasg3/README.md

 ### Development

 1. Programming (any languages/ frameworks)
+    I am familiar with C, C++, C#, java, html, and gdscript.
 2. Game development (any engine)
+    I have worked extensively with unity and godot.
+I have dabbled in unreal, but have not really worked on a full project
 3. Unity
+    I have worked a lot with unity and would say I am familiar with most of its capabilities.

 ### Programming & Game Development Concepts